yangdi-cv/Real-time-Age-Prediction/JetsonNano-Deployment.md

 sudo python3 setup.py install
 ```
 ## 3. Real-time System Implementation
-1. Download the code and pre-trained model from: https://github.com/Ericdiii/Real-time-Age-Prediction </br>
+1. Download the code from: https://github.com/Ericdiii/Real-time-Age-Prediction </br>
 This project applies multiple third-party libraries, including `numpy`, `imutils`, `time`, `cv2`, `PIL`, `torch`, and `torchvision`. </br>
 The libraries of numpy, time, cv2, and PIL have already been installed in the official Jetson Nano image file. </br>
 Therefore, we only need to install `imutils` additionally: